 The winning team will be rewarded.
 We plan on arranging a company visit for the winning team so they can interact more closely with the company.
 The steel structure of the winning proposal that will be built by the company will also have the names of the students who designed it – giving the students and TU Delft more recognition.

 The students get the rare opportunity to connect with the companies, learn more about the practical aspects of their field and most importantly get to see their vision built into a real-life structure.
 Also, the steel tree structure of the winning proposal will be built by one of the companies and placed in Mekelpark.
 This structure will have the names of the winning team, TU Delft logo, BEST logo and a link to the structural calculations of the tree.
 The link would help in realising the didactic purpose of the tree and further help in promoting TU Delft as a pioneer for technical education, thus encouraging more students to participate in such events and learn more about the university.

-We plan to organise this event on-campus in May 2021, if the restrictions allow us.
+The competition will take place on 29-30 May 2021 in De Bouwcampus, next to the Civil Engineering Faculty, if the restrictions allow us.
 As our members’ and participants’ health is of prime importance to us, we will ensure abiding by all the rules and guidelines communicated by the government while organising the event.
 This would include the 1.5m distancing, proper sanitation precautions, masks, etc. We are also prepared to organise the event online via Zoom in case of any unforeseen circumstances due to the pandemic.